fortrabbit/blog/php-upgrade-path.md

 title: PHP 7.2 upgrade path
 created: 2018-09-19
 author: es
-excerpt: Migrating your Apps to PHP 7.2 here on fortrabbit.
+intro: Migrating your Apps to PHP 7.2 here on fortrabbit.
 figure:
   src: php56-php72-migrate-poster.png
 lead: The official security support for PHP 5.6 and PHP 7.0 will end in December 2019.
 We plan to force-update all Apps on those versions to PHP 7.1 in February 2019.
 The exact date will be announced.
 We recommend you to update well before that.
 Here is how, exactly.